-History.-Proposed by Initiative Petition filed with the Secretary of State August 7, 2003; adopted 2004.
+History.-Proposed by Initiative Petition filed with the Secretary of State August 7, 2003, adopted 2004: Am by Initiative Petition filed with the Secretary of State January 10, 2018; adopted 2020.

 SECTION 25.
 Patients' right to know about adverse medical incidents.-